raymour123/Data-Types-and-Variables-HW/README.md

 #### Requirements

-- Fork this repository (use the "Fork" button in the upper right)
-- Clone this repository to your computer
+- Copy Main.java from this repository into an IntelliJ project
-    * Click the green "Clone or Download" button and copy the https url for the repo
-    * Use the cd command in your terminal to navigate to where you want to download the repo on your machine
-    * Use the command "git clone <url>" where you replace <url> with the actual url you copied
-- Open the starter code and modify Main.java to complete the code per instructions in the comments for problems 1 and 2a-c
+- Complete the code in Main.java based on the instructions in the comments
-- Save Main.java and tomorrow we'll learn how to submit via git and github
+- Save your IntelliJ project; tomorrow we'll learn to submit via github

-**Bonus:**
-- Complete problem 3 per instructions in the comments in the starter code

 #### Starter code

-Open IntelliJ, click "Open" and select the `starter-code` folder in the repo you cloned to your machine
+The starter code is in `Main.java`.
+Click on that file above and copy the code to your IntelliJ project, like you did during the exercise in clas.

 #### Deliverable

-Tomorrow we'll learn how to _commit_ your code in git, then _push_ it to github, then finally submit a _pull request_ to submit your code to us.
+Tomorrow we'll learn how to _fork_ the repository, _clone_ it to your computer,  _commit_ your changes, _push_ your commits it to github, then finally submit a _pull request_ to submit your code to us.
 For now, just save your code and remember where it is :)